isel-leic-ipw/2425i-IPW-LEIC34D/Lesson04/part09_en.md

 ---
 ## Exercises

-1. Implement an application that fetch an URL and count the occurrence of a given word in the content response.
+1. Implement an application that fetches an URL and counts the occurrence of a given word in the content response.

 2. Implement the async/await version for the example available at: [examples/fs-promise/fs-promise-chaining.mjs](examples/fs-promise/fs-promise-chaining.mjs).
 The goal is to read a text file and writing the first line in another file.